Have you ever noticed that the time leading up to something challenging sucks way harder than actually doing it?

 - 2 tablespoons tomato paste 35g

-- 3 large pitted dates soaked in hot water for at least 10 minutes
+- 3 large dried dates, pit removed soaked in hot water for at least 10 minutes

 - 2 garlic cloves chopped

 - 2 tablespoons brown rice vinegar

 - 1/4 teaspoon salt